-"Hebana, we went to Gold Reef City": Lady shows grand grade 7 farewell for niece
+"Hebana, we went to Gold Reef City": Lady shows grand Grade 7 farewell for niece

 Mzansi amazed by TikTok video

-People from around Mzansi flocked to the comment section to share what they did on their grade 7 farewells:
+People from around Mzansi flocked to the comment section to share what they did at their Grade 7 farewells:

 @Xabi shared:

-"On our grade 7 farewell we stayed in the school yard and played with waterhai guys I need a rematch."
+"For our Grade 7 farewell, we stayed in the schoolyard and played with water.
+Hai guys, I need a rematch."

 @Khensane Masupha said: